HSCI 131. Health and Society (3)

 HSCI 433.
 Counseling of Health Problems (3)

 Prerequisite: Junior standing.
-This course provides students with the opportunity to develop the knowledge and skills needed to serve as lactation educators in the community.
-Topics covered in this course include: the history of infant feeding, promotion initiatives and epidemiological trends in breastfeeding, basic anatomy and physiology of human lactation, counseling skills, key concepts women …
+This course provides students with the knowledge and skills necessary to provide families in the community with breastfeeding education and support during the prenatal and perinatal period.
+Topics covered in this course include: the history of infant feeding, national and international breastfeeding promotion initiatives, careers in lactation, counseling skills, nutrition during pregnancy …

 HSCI 435.
 Health Science for Children and Youth (3)

 Examination of biological and environmental factors influencing health of children and youth, and means of solving selected health problems, including cardiopulmonary resuscitation.
+Available for graduate credit.
 (Available for General Education, Lifelong Learning—Credential candidates only.)

 HSCI 436.
 Health Concerns of Adolescents (3)

 In-depth study of the health concerns of adolescents, including cardiopulmonary resuscitation.
+Available for graduate credit.
 (Available for General Education, Lifelong Learning—Credential candidates only.)

 HSCI 437.
-Strategies for Making Health Decisions (3)
+Effective Strategies and Methods for Public Health Practice (3)

 HSCI 438.
 International Health (3)